-Turns out, there’s not much we can definitively say on that front—at least right now.
 Limited research suggests infrared saunas may have a wide variety of benefits—from improved heart health to pain relief to post exercise recovery—while the full effect of infrared on the skin is seemingly unknown.

 Ready to learn how to fight inflammation and address autoimmune disease through the power of food?
 Join our 5-Day Inflammation Video Summit with mindbodygreen’s top doctors.